davecartledge/davecartledge/README.md

 # Oh hey, I'm Dave 👋

-I'm a front-end engineer and product designer with a passion for building brilliant products 🚀
+I'm a front-end engineer with a passion for building brilliant products 🚀